Shanti Shree Pariyar

-Shanti Shree Pariyar (शान्ति श्री परियार; born 1989) is a Nepalese Playback singer and Music Composer known for her contribution towards Nepali Folk and Modern music industry.
+Shanti Shree Pariyar (शान्तिश्री परियार; born 23 August 1989) is a Nepalese playback singer and music composer known for her contribution towards Nepali folk and modern music industry.
 Most of her songs revolve around patriotism, love, and social discrimination.
-As of 2025 Pariyar has recorded over 3,000 songs including "Rukum Maikot", "Areli Kadaile malai", "Bola Maya", "Galbandi", "Baseu Alakkai", "Gorkhe Khukuri", "Chauka Dau", "Aago bina bidi jaldaina", "Chhutnalai po raichha kyare", "Ghumi Ghumi" and "Lahur jane relaima" among others.
+As of 2025 Pariyar has recorded over 3,000 songs including "Rukum Maikot", "Areli Kadaile Malai", "Bola Maya", "Galbandi", "Baseu Alakkai", "Gorkhe Khukuri", "Chauka Dau", "Aago bina bidi jaldaina", "Chhutnalai Po Raichha Kyare", "Ghumi Ghumi" and "Lahur Jane Relaima" among others.

-Pariyar was born into a lower middle class family in rural Rolpa.
+Early life and career

+Pariyar was born in Hwama VDC of Rolpa District, Nepal, to father Karme Pariyar and mother Dilshara Pariyar.
+She was raised in a lower middle-class family in rural Rolpa and completed her Secondary Level education from Bal Kalyan Higher Secondary School, Liwang.

 She began her professional music career in Kathmandu.
-Her first recorded song, "Ghar Chha Tin Talle", was released in 2011.
-However, it was the song "Bola Maya", composed by Prakash Saput,that brought her widespread recognition.
+Her first recorded song, Ghar Chha Tin Talle, was released in 2011.
+However, it was the song Bola Maya, composed by Prakash Saput, that brought her widespread recognition.
+As of 2025, Pariyar has recorded more than 3,000 songs.

-About

-Pariyar was born to father Karme Pariyar and mother Dilshara Pariyar on 23 August 1989 in Hwama VDC of Rolpa District In Nepal. she completed her Secondary Level education from Bal Kalyan Higher Secondary school, Liwang - Rolpa.
-Pariyar has recorded more tha 3,000 songs as of year 2025, popular among them are "Rukum Maikot", "Areli Kadaile malai", "Bola Maya", "Galbandi", "Baseu Alakkai", "Gorkhe Khukuri", "Chauka Dau", "Aago bina bidi jaldaina", '"Chhutnalai po raichha kyare", "Ghumi Ghumi", "Lahur jane relaima", "Bandipuraima", "Kura bujhna parchha", "Solti bazarma", "Ghar kata ho bainiko", "Bammai jane relaima", "Kahako Saino" and "Radha Piyari".